treolabs/treocore/README.md

 TreoCore has a REST API and can be integrated with any third-party system.
 You can also use import and export functions or use our modules (import feeds and export feeds) to get even more flexibility.

 ### Documentation
+- We are working on documentation.
+The current version is available [here](https://treopim.com/help)
 - Documentation for administrators is available [here](docs/en/administration/).

 ### Requirements